netgroup-polito/mdo2frog4/README.md

 The body of the message must contain the new configuration for the universal node espressed in the format defined by the Virtualizer library.

-### Send commands to the Virtualzier
+### Send commands to the Mdo2frog4

-In order to interact with the Virtualizer throug its REST API, you can use your favorite REST tool (e.g., some nice plugins for Mozilla Firefox).
+In order to interact with the Mdo2frog4 throug its REST API, you can use your favorite REST tool (e.g., some nice plugins for Mozilla Firefox).
 Just in also use the CURL command line tool, such as in the following example (where the NF-FG to be instantiated is stored in the file 'myGraph.xml'):